WellcomeIdeathon2023/MindfulAI/README.md

 ### Patient mobile application
 We have equipped the [patient mobile application](/code/retention-wireframe) with **6 core functionalities** linked to the dashboard in addition to a system of push notifications, as follows:

 1) An **intuitive and accessible** appointment booking system that *takes into account patient and provider availability*.
 This feature allows patients to conveniently schedule both in-person and online appointments, offering *flexibility* that adapts to their work or daily routines.
-The appointments will be seamlessly synchronised with the personal calendars of both patients and clinicians.
+The appointments will be seamlessly synchronised with the calendars of both patients and clinicians.

 2) A comprehensive **appointment reminder notification system**.
 This not only reminds patients of their upcoming appointments but also captures potential non-attendance risk factors that are beyond the patient's control.
 For instance, it can alert users about transportation disruptions by interfacing with open source transit and weather information.

-3) A **gamification approach to maximise engagement** leveraged from a prize hub system, promoting the *use of the application*, *attendance*, *symptom recording*, and *community engagement*.
+3) A **gamification approach to maximise engagement** leveraged from a prize hub system, promoting the *use of the application*, *attendance*, *symptom recording*, and *community involvement*.
 By incorporating reward-like elements, **our aim is to make the patient lived experience of clinical trials more enjoyable to encourage continued engagement**.

 4) A **journal** and **AI-powered chatbot** as support with **guidance and patient signposting**.
 The journal allows patients to track their symptoms and mood, providing *tailored information* that contributes to their overall well-being.
 The chatbot serves as a helpful resource with *instant support and guidance*.
 Collected information is fed back to the researcher's dashboard for **analytics in predicting retention** and **alerts to reduction in patient well-being**.
 We ensure **strict data protection** measures while collecting and analysing feedback from trials and other patient-application interactions.
 This allows us to gain valuable insights into patient engagement, and **forecast retention**, while improving the overall user health and experience.

-5) **A contact portal with specialists** in emergency situations, enabling messaging directly to the specialist via a text communication interface. **From our patient-led research, many report this as a problem that needs a solution**.
-We also have NGO (support lines) information built in, to be used during out-of-office NHS hours.
+5) **A contact portal with researchers and healthcare providers** in emergency situations, enabling messaging directly to the specialist via a text communication interface. **From our patient-led research, many report this as a problem that needs a solution**.
+We also have NGO (support lines) information built in as additional resources, for instances such as during out of NHS hours care.

 6) **Community engagement**.
-Sense of community is often loss in mental health illness, yet group activity forms an important part of patient therapy.
+Sense of community is often lost in mental illness, yet group activity forms an important part of patient therapy.
 We take this on board directly, incorporating **a supportive community recommendation system**.

 ### Researcher dashboard